 Healthy Eating and You

-Don’t forget: fresh is best.
+The best foods are whole foods.
 Packaged and processed foods contain a lot of fillers and chemicals we simply do not need.
-Stir frys with your own “secret” blend of seasonings will be a big hit.
+Stir fries with your own “secret” blend of seasonings will be a big hit.
 Homemade pasta dishes always taste better than frozen.
 Even special treats are better for you when you make them yourself.
 Instead of using a box of cake mix, make that cake from scratch.
 It’s easy and there are tons of recipes online.

 Many people decide that going vegetarian is the right thing for them.
 There are several things to take into consideration.
-Meat is included in the Canada Food Guide because it contains things the body needs such as protein and iron.
-Finding good sources of these and other nutrients is key to staying healthy when you go vegetarian.
+Consuming meat alternatives that contain protein, iron and other nutrients is an important part of a vegetarian diet.
 Find out more here: What you need to know about a healthy vegetarian eating plan.